Community Agriculture Programs (CAP)

 The Maasai Land Value Enhancement (MALVE) Project is being implemented in 3 group ranches of Kajiado County.
-The goal of the project is to enable the Maasai people of Kajiado County to skillfully manage their Natural Resources of Land, Wildlife and Water through implementation of drought mitigation measures, increasing productivity per square unit of land by 100%.
-This enhances land value thereby reducing temptation to sub-divide and sell land instead keep the resource for current and future generation.
+The goal of the project is to enable the Maasai people of Kajiado County to skillfully manage their natural resources of land, wildlife and water through implementation of drought mitigation measures, increasing productivity per square unit of land by 100%.
+This enhances land value, thereby reducing the temptation to sub-divide and sell land.
+Instead the community keeps the resource for current and future generations.

-The project focuses on strengthening the resilience of the target communities along the Tanzania-Kenya border to cope and mitigate the effects of COVID-19 pandemic by creating public awareness campaigns, enterprise development in production of hygiene products and establishment of Nutritional Gardens.
+The focus is on strengthening the resilience of the target communities along the Tanzania-Kenya border to cope and mitigate the effects of COVID-19 pandemic by creating public awareness campaigns, enterprise development in production of hygiene products and establishment of nutritional gardens.
 The project focuses more on empowering the women and the youth as they are more venerable to negative economic effects caused by COVID-19.

 MANGOES FROM ABOVE 5 (MFA 5)

-A project being implemented in 4 Counties namely (Kirinyaga, Laikipia, Nyandarua and Taita taveta)
+A project is being implemented in the four counties namely of Kirinyaga, Laikipia, Nyandarua and Taita taveta.